nfedyk/spring-boot-jpa-issue-01/README.md

 #Use case

 I upgraded my spring boot application from 1.2.x to 1.5.x.
 In this verstion `spring-boot-starter-data-jpa` relies on Hibernate 5 and is not compatible with Hibernate 4.

+I'm using java version "1.8.0_51"

 # Problem